docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 --------------------------------------------------------------------------------

-.. _control-object-property-graphics:
+.. _controlobj-graphics:

 graphics
 ********
 Type: ``Object``

-A :ref:`ScriptUIGraphics-object` that can be used to customize the control's appearance, in response to the :ref:`onDraw` event.
+A :ref:`ScriptUIGraphics-object` that can be used to customize the control's appearance, in response to the :ref:`control-event-ondraw` event.

 --------------------------------------------------------------------------------

-.. _control-object-property-helpTip:
+.. _controlobj-helpTip:

 helpTip
 *******
 Type: ``String``

-A brief help message (also called a tool tip) that is displayed in a small floating window when the mouse cursor hovers over a user-interface control element.
+A brief help message (also called a *tool tip*) that is displayed in a small floating window when the mouse cursor hovers over a user-interface control element.
 Set to an empty string or ``null`` to remove help text.

 --------------------------------------------------------------------------------

-.. _control-object-property-icon:
+.. _controlobj-icon:

 icon
 ****